dgelessus/NAGUS/docs/uru/game_server.rst

      Should always be 0.
      This string terminator is stored in the data, but not counted in the count field.

+.. cpp:class:: hsBitVector

+   * **Count:** 4-byte unsigned int.
+     Element count for the following array.
+   * **Bit vector:** Variable-length array of 4-byte unsigned ints.
+     The contents of the bit vector,
+     grouped into 4-byte units,
+     with the first element containing the least significant bits and the last one the most significant bits.

 .. cpp:class:: plUnifiedTime